Author: Cheryl Carpinello

 Yep, I could talk to Tut, but I’d rather talk to his wife, the mysterious and beautiful Ankhesenamun.
 The Lost Queen.

-Sometimes I imagine myself as her talking with Tut.
-Mostly we talk about what’s happening in Egypt, and what we have to do today.
-I show my support for him with a simple touch of my hand.
-Other times, we talk about where we’ll be buried.
+Sometimes I imagine myself as her discussing our future with Tut.
+How many children we’ll have; how we’ll raise them.
+Some days we talk about what’s happening in Egypt, and I show my support for him with a simple touch of my hand.
+Still other days, we talk about where we’ll be buried.
 They did that, you know.
 Had their burial chamber ready sometimes years before their death.

 On days when I’m feeling depressed--and today looks to be one of those days--I imagine saying goodbye to Tut as he dies.
 I assure Tut that we’ll meet in the After Life.
 Then I go to bed and wonder what it would be like to wander the earth looking for my husband’s spirit or ba.
 I wonder if he looks for her.